All events are at the Sierra County Fair Barn.

 There are petroglyphs a short drive away.

-Sapphire Panning
+Sapphire and Garnet Panning

 An expert screener (“panner”) will pre-wash your sample – then the fun begins – you search the pile for these precious gems.